GENERAL RULES GOVERNING ALL UNION COMPETITIONS

 6. Tied Events

-(i) A tie for first place in all championship strokeplay competitions, other than the Team Championship, shall be decided by a play-off over a set number of holes predetermined by the Competition Committee, acting by its representatives present at the event.
+(i) A tie for first place in all championship strokeplay competitions, other than the Team Championship and the Junior Club Team Championship, shall be decided by a play-off over a set number of holes predetermined by the Executive Committee, acting by its representatives present at the event.
 If after those holes, players are still tied, then the winner shall be decided by sudden death, playing the same sequence of holes again until a winner is found.
-In the case of bad light or poor weather conditions causing difficulties, the Competition Committee will arrange an alternative time and date for the play-off over 18 holes.
+In the case of bad light or poor weather conditions causing difficulties, the Executive Committee will arrange an alternative time and date for the play-off over 18 holes.

 8. Use of Motorised Ride-on Buggies